Ed-Fi-Exchange-OSS/DataChecker/Readme.md

 * In the WebApp project, configure both “appsettings.json” and "appsettings.Production.json".
 Specify your database engine (postgres of SqlServer) and your database connection string.
 * In visual studio open: Tools->Nuget Package Manager->Package Manager Console.
 * In the package manager console change the project to *dataChecker.Persistance*
-* In the package manager console run: Update-Database -context DatabaseContext to update the data base with the Migration files( DataChecker.Persistanc-> Migrations)
+* In the package manager console run: `Update-Database -context DatabaseContext` to update the data base with the Migration files( DataChecker.Persistanc-> Migrations)
-* Run Add-Migration MyMigration -context DatabaseContext and then Update-Database -context DatabaseContext, only for new Migrations.
+* Run `Add-Migration MyMigration -context DatabaseContext` and then `Update-Database -context DatabaseContext`, only for new Migrations.
 * Deploy the WebApp to a folder in the IIS root and convert it into an application in IIS.

 ## Docker Install ##